Allium cernuum

 Height: 18″

-Flowers: Flowers are in umbels that are facing down toward the ground.
+Flowers: Flowers are in umbels that face down toward the ground.
 There are no bulbils in the inflorescence.
 Flowers are pollinated by small bees.

 Leaves: The grass-like leaves rise directly from the bulb.
 They are 6-18″ long.